 From its inception in 1980, the Company has devoted its resources primarily to fund its research and development efforts.
-The Company has been unprofitable since inception and, other than limited interest, license fees, grants and research contracts, has had no material revenues from the sale of products or other sources, and does not expect material revenues for the foreseeable future.
-Our research contract revenue is derived primarily from our alliance with Exelixis, Inc., and will vary based upon their ongoing research efforts.
-The Company expects to continue to incur losses for the foreseeable future as it continues to expand its research and development efforts and enter additional collaborative efforts.
-As of March 31, 2004, the Company's accumulated deficit was \$138,727,198.
+The Company has been unprofitable since inception and, other than limited interest, license fees, grants and research contracts, has had no material revenues from the sale of products or other sources and does not expect material revenues for the foreseeable future.
+Our research contract revenue is derived primarily from our alliance with Exelixis, Inc., and will vary based upon the ongoing research efforts of Exelixis.
+The Company expects to continue to incur losses for the foreseeable future as it continues its research and development efforts and enter additional collaborative efforts.
+As of March 31, 2005, the Company's accumulated deficit was \$161,471,559.